-In a recent post, the online portal Caravan, raised a serious question on the editorial freedom in Firstpost, a Network 18 owned online portal.
-The Network 18 group in turn, is owned by Reliance Industries, and thus by Mukesh Ambani, who is claimed to be close to PM Modi by opposition parties.
+In a recent post, the online portal Caravan raised a serious question on the editorial freedom in Firstpost, a Network 18 owned online portal.
+The Network 18 group, in turn, is owned by Reliance Industries, and thus by Mukesh Ambani, who is claimed to be close to PM Modi by opposition parties.

 The point which triggered this story is the mysterious disappearance of an opinion piece written by R Jagannathan, the editor-in-chief of Firstpost.
 The piece was titled “GST, Land Bill on Hold: Modi May Have to Rethink Jaitley as Finance Minister” and was initially published on 21st July 2015, but was taken down within 3- days without any explanations being given.
 It can still be accessed at R Jagannathan’s personal blog.

 Now comes the interesting part.
-Caravan talked to former executive editor of Firspost Lakshmi Chaudhry (who had resigned a few days after the opinion piece was taken down).
+Caravan talked to the former executive editor of Firspost Lakshmi Chaudhry (who had resigned a few days after the opinion piece was taken down).
 According to Caravan, “Three or four days after the article first went live, Jagannathan had a meeting with some of the board members of Network18.”
 Further, according to Lakshmi Chaudhry “a diktat was issued in that meeting that from now on there will be no criticism of certain political leaders.
 The decision to pull the piece on Jaitley was a part of the same conversation.”

 Caravan also quotes an unnamed source who told them that a “directive stated that the website could not carry any criticism of “the big three” in the BJP”.
 The story further says that when Chaudhry resigned, she told her staff that she was leaving because of “editorial pushback.”